Select Page

 History Class23

 The History and Social Sciences Department program is designed to provide students with a curriculum that will allow them to think imaginatively and critically about the world.
 Department offerings include a core of required global and American history courses, as well as history and social science electives that examine a broad range of cultures, civilizations, and elements of the human condition.
-To fulfill Milton Academy’s diploma requirements, students must take two history courses: Ancient Civilizations or World History: Challenges & Changemakers, and United States History.
-The history requirement may also be met by the two-year course The United States in the Modern World.
-These courses must be taken sequentially in Classes III and II or Classes II and I.
+To fulfill Milton Academy’s diploma requirements, students must take two history courses: World History: Challenges & Changemakers in Class IV and United States History in Classes III, II, or I, or the two-year course The United States in the Modern World I and II.
+The United States in the Modern World I and II courses must be taken sequentially in Classes IV and III.
+The only exception to the sequence requirement for the United States in the Modern World is for students who attend SYA, the Mountain School, or Chewonki in the Class III year.
+In this case, students must take The United States in the Modern World II course in their Class II year.
+The History and Social Sciences Department offers optional March and June trips to Morocco and Japan and, in collaboration with the Community Engagement Program, to the Cherokee and Navajo Nations, designed to enrich students’ educational experience.

 World History: Challenges & Changemakers